 And today, no two SERPs are the same.
 Instead, they’re personalized for each user.
-This is why you’ll sometimes see different search results when searching on different devices.
+This is why you’ll sometimes see different search results when searching on different devices or from new locations.

-Okay, when talking about SERPs or SEO-related topics, we always put the emphasis on Google.
+When talking about SERPs topics, we put the emphasis on Google search engine optimization.